screwdriver-cd/guide/docs/user-guide/local.md

 ```

 ### set subcommand
-You can configure a setting in use by key/value format.
+You can configure the setting currently using by key/value format.
 You must set `api-url`, `store-url`, and `token` in order to execute builds.
 Please refer to the [List of keys](#list-of-keys) about available settings.
 ```bash
 $ sd-local config set <key> <value>